 - To create additional gathering space, add a four-season porch and/or deck to the back of the home, perhaps incorporating storage underneath.

 With a little work, even the most dated split-level home can turn into an attractive, modern and highly functional living space.
-Call the specialists at Titus Contracting (952-746-7817) to discuss a renovation plan customized to your needs, schedule and budget.
+And the team at Titus would love to show you how easy it can be.
+We’ll create a customized renovation plan that meets you aesthetic and budgetary requirements.